Mitsubishi F-X: Engine

-The F-X will be powered by two XF9 engines.
-As of 2018, the officially publicized thrust level of the prototype engine is "11 tons (107 kN / 24,000 lbf) or more" in military thrust and "15 tons (147 kN / 33,000 lbf) or more" with afterburner.
+Early in development the F-X was to be powered by two XF9 engines.
+In 2018, the officially publicized thrust level of the prototype engine was "11 tons (107 kN / 24,000 lbf) or more" in military thrust and "15 tons (147 kN / 33,000 lbf) or more" with afterburner.
 The XF9 is designed to be adaptable to a wide range of thrust level, higher or lower, depending on requirement; and the future fighter engine program is conducted with a target maximum thrust of 20 tons (196 kN / 44,000 lbf) in mind, which was unveiled at the ATLA Technology Symposium 2018.
 The XF9 possesses a high combustion temperature at 1800 °C. Noteworthy of the XF9 is its slim size relative to its power.
 For instance, the engine inlet of the XF9 is 30% smaller than the General Electric F110 used on the F-2.
 The slim design is needed in order to accommodate weapons internally to preserve the aircraft's stealth.
-The XF9 has a large electrical power output of 180 kW, thus the F-X will receive 360 kW combined from both of its engines.
+The XF9 has a large electrical power output of 180 kW, thus could have provided 360 kW combined from both of its engines.
 The large energy generation is needed to supply the fighter's powerful avionics and equipment.
 The engines incorporate three dimensional thrust vector nozzles to allow the aircraft to achieve high maneuverability and improve stealth capabilities.
 The engine's thrust vector nozzle can deflect thrust up to 20 degrees in all circumference directions.

+December 2021 a memorandum was signed between Japan and the UK to co-operate on producing a joint demonstrator design for a sixth generation aircraft engine through engine manufacturers IHI and Rolls-Royce, a joint viability study had been underway for a while.
+Japan's defense ministry said efforts would commence in its next financial year, which began on April 1, 2022.
+Later the Italian manufacturer Avio Aero joined as a partner on the engine development.